CyberCookie/siegel/src/ui_build/README.md

 <br />
 <h3>Plugins</h3>

-Every plugin, that's already included has its own `plugin key`.
+Every plugin, that's already included, has its own `plugin key`.
 - compression-webpack-plugin ( `compression` ) - Enabled if __runParams.isProd == true__.<br />
   May have several instances with these `instance keys` : brotli (`br`) and gzip (`gzip`).
 - copy-webpack-plugin ( `copy` ) - enabled if __config.build.input.assetsDir__ is specified